zeshan-ops/projecto/docs/design/softwareDesignDocument.md

 - **Other**:
     - Ability to change the *focused project*.
 There should be a command that allows the user to change which project they want to view and edit.
 The change should be persistent so that Projecto always loads the same project it did on its previous call unless commanded otherwise by the user.

-## Architecture
+## Architecture and design

 ### Overview
 Projecto is based on the MVC architectural design pattern.
 The *flavour* of MVC followed can be seen in the diagram below.
 The controller deals with user commands and then communicates with both the view and model appropriately.
 This decouples the view entirely from the model, making the system more robust and flexible.
-The data storage will be included in the model part of the codebase.
+The data file handling will be included in the model part of the codebase.

 <div align=center>